 Visitors walking the Chicago Riverwalk wave as architecture river cruise boats pass by.
 You’ll see tons of boats on the Chicago River because several cruise companies are in the city.
 You can enjoy the sights during sunset, with brunch, or just a casual no-frills history cruise.

 42. Spend a Rainy Day at Garfield Park Conservatory

 Address: 300 N Central Park Ave, Chicago, IL 60624

 Visiting Garfield Park Conservatory is a great way to spend your day.
-Whether you just want to take a leisurely stroll or explore the many attractions and exhibits, there’s something for everyone.
-This conservatory has been showcasing the wonders of flora to the public since 1908.
+This conservatory has showcased flora’s wonders to the public since 1908.

-The botanic garden is full of lush greenery, colorful flowers, and exotic plants from around the world.
-The conservatory also features seasonal displays, such as the Orchid Show or holiday-themed decorations that make it a popular attraction throughout the year.
+The botanic garden has lush greenery, colorful flowers, and exotic plants worldwide.
+The conservatory also features seasonal displays, such as the Orchid Show or holiday-themed decorations, making it a popular attraction throughout the year.
 It’s especially great for escaping Chicago winters.